aloth/origin-lens/README.md

 **Combat fake news and misinformation by verifying the authenticity of images with cryptographic provenance data.**

 Origin Lens analyzes images for C2PA (Coalition for Content Provenance and Authenticity) Content Credentials and EXIF metadata to detect AI-generated content, verify digital signatures, and reveal the complete edit history of any image.
-All verification happens on your device with zero data collection.

-Built with a modern Material 3 design, Origin Lens provides powerful media verification tools in a clean, intuitive interface.
+Core verification happens on your device.
+An optional reverse image search feature uses external services to help detect out-of-context images.

 ---